CateLittle/Warren_Lab/picamera.md

 ## Using Camera with Buster
 When using the picamera with Buster Thonny can be used to develop python scripts.
 See the below documentation for what sort of commands can be used.

+### Enabled or Disabled the CommandLine or GUI
+- Disable GUI
+    '''sudo raspi-config'''
+    Went into the systems options.
+Then changed the boot so that it boots to the command line with the autologin Rebooted the pi

+- Enable GUI
+    '''sudo raspi-config'''
+    Same steps as above, except need to make sure that enable auto login for desktop Rebooted using:
+        ''' sudo reboot'''

 ### Using the Command Prompt to Call Python Scripts
 - first need to go inside the folder that holds the python scripts
     '''cd Desktop/pythonfiles''''